 Haruka Ozawa’s sophomore year is turning out to be a nightmare.
-One of her pals has been possessed, another has committed suicide, and Haruka may be the next to fail the still-breathing test.
+One of her pals has been possessed, another has taken her own life, and Haruka may be the next to fail the still-breathing test.
 Her only way out of this potentially fatal situation?
-Yakumo Saito is an enigma of a student who was born with a peculiar red eye that enables him to see and interact with the dead.
-However, the departed do not always cease to exist, and some killers are more than willing to kill again in order to prevent dead men from telling any more tales.
+Yakumo Saito is an enigma of a student who was born with a peculiar red eye that enables him to see and interact with the no longer living.
+However, the departed do not always cease to exist, and some takers of life are more than willing to take the life of again in order to prevent no longer living men from telling any more tales.
 That doesn’t stop Haruka from unearthing long-buried secrets, and there’s further proof of bodies being exhumed by both Yakumo’s police contact and an investigative reporter with a freshly manufactured body in her wardrobe!
-Will these out-of-the-ordinary paranormal investigators be able to solve the ultimate dead case files, or will they end up in cold storage themselves?
+Will these out-of-the-ordinary paranormal investigators be able to solve the ultimate no longer living case files, or will they end up in cold storage themselves?

 Satoru Fujinuma is sent back seconds before a disaster strikes.
 The 29-year-old manga artist has harnessed the mysterious “Revival” phenomena to save many lives.

-When Satoru is wrongfully accused of murdering someone close to him, he is sent back to 1988, 18 years ago.
-He soon concludes that the murder may be connected to the kidnapping and murder of one of his childhood classmates, the mysterious Kayo Hinazuki.
+When Satoru is wrongfully accused of taking the life of someone close to him, he is sent back to 1988, 18 years ago.
+He soon concludes that the taking of life may be connected to the kidnapping and loss of life of one of his childhood classmates, the mysterious Kayo Hinazuki.
 This is his chance to make amends.

 Boku Dake ga ni Inai Machi follows Satoru on his mission to uncover the truth about what happened 18 years ago while simultaneously protecting the people he loves today.